Inspection Report on Information Management at Toeslagen: Systematic Information Chaos in the Benefits Affair

 2.1 Absence of the Parent File

 No central parent file existed.
-Information about a single citizen was distributed across a minimum of eleven different storage locations.
+Information about one citizen was distributed across at least eleven different storage locations.
 Assembling a complete parent file required an estimated 400 hours per file.
-This is unacceptable measured against the Archives Act 1995 (Archiefwet 1995), which obligates the government to maintain proper and verifiable information management.
+This violates the Archives Act 1995 (Archiefwet 1995), which requires the government to maintain proper and verifiable information management.

 Implication: Citizens and their representatives could not obtain timely access to their own files.
-This directly affects the legal protection of citizens in objection and appeal proceedings.
+This directly affects legal protection in objection and appeal proceedings.

 2.2 Mass Destruction of Appeal Dossiers